-How many of us had even heard of Zoom six months ago?
+Remember a time when you hadn't even heard of Zoom?
 These days, it's practically impossible to get through a single day's work without some form of video conferencing.
-There is no doubt that lockdown has wildly transformed our working lives and Zoom has become a lifeline for many businesses, allowing us to simply soldier on.
+There is no doubt that the pandemic has wildly transformed our working lives and Zoom, Google Meet, Teams, Skype and all the rest of them have become a lifeline for many businesses, allowing us to simply soldier on.

-Now, as lockdown eases, we have realised that Zoom (or Skype, Google Hangouts and many more) is more than a necessary evil, it is actually incredibly useful as it encourages businesses to embrace a working from home model for their employees and, consequently, supports people to make balanced choices with their working lives.
-One of the silver linings to lockdown has been that we now know for a fact that working from home works surprisingly well.
+When the lockdown eased and we began to adopt a more hybrid way of working, we realised that Zoom was more than a necessary evil.
+It is actually incredibly useful as it encourages businesses to embrace a working from home model for their employees and, consequently, supports people to make balanced choices with their working lives.
+One of the silver linings to lockdown was that we now know for a fact that working from home works surprisingly well.

 It is in our best interests to become pros at navigating the idiosyncrasies of working and communicating online.
 In this series of blogs, we explore how to make online communication work for you in different contexts.

 There is no place more significant, and perhaps with higher stakes at play, than the job interview.
-With so many people furloughed or made redundant, more and more people are now looking for jobs.
-In today’s world of social distancing, this can involve going through an entire interview process without having ever met anyone in person.
+In today’s world, this can involve going through an entire interview process, and getting started in a new role, without having ever met anyone in person.

 So, how do we do it?
-How does one put their best foot forward in a Zoom interview - where people can’t even see your feet?
-How can you communicate your personality and professionalism in a way that will translate across to your interviewer through the screen
+How does one put their best foot forward in a virtual interview - where people can’t even see your feet?
+How can you communicate your personality and professionalism in a way that will translate across to your interviewer through the screen?
+Keep reading for five interview tips which you can start putting into practice straight away.

 You might think the good news is that you don’t need to worry about your bottom half!
 Not quite.